Karen Batchelor: Genealogy and lineage societies

-In October 1977, Batchelor became the first-known black member of the Daughters of the American Revolution when she joined the Ezra Parker chapter in Royal Oak, Michigan.
+In October 1977, during the administration of President General Jeannette Osborn Baylies, Batchelor became the first-known black member of the Daughters of the American Revolution when she joined the Ezra Parker chapter in Royal Oak, Michigan.
 One known multiracial member, Eunice Davis, had previously joined the society in 1896.
 Batchelor's admission into the society, as the 623,128th member, was reported by The New York Times, the Detroit Free Press, and over two-hundred other news publications.
 She appeared on Good Morning America and NBC Nightly News.
 Batchelor applied to multiple Michigan chapters but was never contacted, until the Ezra Parker chapter responded to her inquiry.
 A chapter in California, upon hearing of her membership, questioned the validity of her genealogical proof and accused the National Society of improper behavior.
 Batchelor's membership was defended by Jeannette O. Baylies, the President General of the Daughters of the American Revolution.

 In 1979, Batchelor co-founded the Fred Hart Williams Genealogical Society, which researches and preserves African-American family history.
 She also served as the National Vice Chair of Lineage Research for African American Patriots and Research.
 She is a member of the Women Descendants of the Ancient and Honorable Artillery Company, the Associated Daughters of Early American Witches, the Winthrop Society, the National Society of New England Women, and the National Society Daughters of Colonial Wars.
 She is also a member of the Association of Professional Genealogists.